blck-iot/SNIxKWT/README.md

 ### Why Helium?

 Crypto intensivized network with almost 1.Mio Gateways worldwide.
-Costs of gateway can "can be earned back (missing the workd" through PoC rewards.
+Costs of gateway can "can be earned back (missing the word)" through PoC (Proof of Coverage) rewards and DC (Data Credits) consumption.
 LNS managed by Helium Foundation.
+End-Nodes can be integrated in minutes.

-Deployed infrastructure can be used by other projects.
+>Deployed infrastructure can be used permissionless by other projects.